National Sports Media Association: Organization

+The National Sports Media Association, Inc. is a 501(c)(3) nonprofit organization, which seeks to develop educational opportunities for those who are interested in pursuing a career in sports media, through networking, interning, mentoring, and scholarship programs.

+The NSMA also honors, preserves, and celebrates the diverse legacy of sports media in the United States.

 Paul "Bear" Bryant Award

 The Paul "Bear" Bryant Award is an award that has been given annually since 1986 to NCAA college football's national coach of the year.
 The Award was named in honor of longtime Alabama coach Bear Bryant after he died of a heart attack in 1983.
 It is voted on by the NSMA, and proceeds from the awards ceremony benefit the American Heart Association.
 The College Football Coach of the Year Award began in 1957 and was renamed for Bryant in 1986.
 Bryant himself won the AFCA Coach of the Year award in 1961, 1971, and 1973.
 According to the official website:

 The Paul "Bear" Bryant College Football Coaching Award ceremony is an exclusive event that honors a college football coach whose great accomplishments, both on and off the field, are legendary.
 The award recognizes the masters of coaching and allows them to take their deserved place in history beside other legends like Bear Bryant.